 CCC consolidated group comes into existence on 1 July 2003.
-On that date, net capital losses of \$1,200 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
+On that date, net capital losses of \$1,400 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
 No other losses are transferred to the head company.
-CCC group determines that \$900 of the net capital losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses.
+CCC group determines that \$1,100 of the net capital losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses.
 The balance of the losses transferred (\$300) is to be utilised applying the available fraction method.

-Up to the 2004-05 income year, CCC group utilised net capital losses transferred of \$600 - two-thirds of the total amount transferred - applying the concessional method in the first two income years ending after the initial transfer time.
-Net capital losses of \$300 applying the concessional method were carried forward to the 2005-06 income year.
-Net capital losses of \$150 applying the available fraction method were carried forward to the 2005-06 income year.
+Net capital losses of \$300 applying the concessional method were carried forward to the 2006-07 income year because there were insufficient capital gains to fully utilise those losses in the 2005-06 income year (the third income year ending after the initial transfer time).
+Net capital losses of \$150 applying the available fraction method were carried forward to the 2006-07 income year.

-For the 2005-06 income year, CCC group has capital gains of \$2,100 and no capital losses.
-The head company satisfies the relevant loss recoupment tests in respect of all the transferred net capital losses.
+For the 2006-07 income year, CCC group has capital gains of \$2,100 and no capital losses.
+The head company satisfies the relevant tests in respect of all the transferred net capital losses.
 CCC group has calculated that it is able to use \$50 of the transferred net capital losses applying the available fraction method.

-For the 2005-06 income year, CCC group determines its net capital gain as follows:
+For the 2006-07 income year, CCC group determines its net capital gain as follows: